khayyamsaleem/quiplash-clone/README.md

 **Larry Liu** - (NYU '20) [lawrencelarryliu](https://github.com/lawrencelarryliu)

 Larry is currently a junior in CAS majoring in Computer Science.
-After this semester, he is heading to Lyft and then Facebook to begin his role as a software engineering intern.
+After this semester, he is heading to Lyft and then Facebook to begin his role as a Software Engineering Intern.
 He is currently passionate about full stack development.

 **Rebecca Shi** - (NYU '19) [rebecca112233](https://github.com/rebecca112233)